 Safety is always important when traveling, but there are a few extra things to consider when you’re pregnant and planning on traveling during the holidays.
 The best time for pregnant women to travel is between 14 and 28 weeks, but it’s usually safe to travel until you’re 36 weeks.
 As you get close to your due date, you’ll want to plan on keeping close to home.
 Check with your doctor for specific directions for your pregnancy.

 If you plan on flying over the holidays, make sure you take proper precautions for your comfort and safety.
 It’s generally recommended that pregnant women get up and walk around frequently to avoid leg cramps.
-Also, drink plenty of fluids as plane rides + traveling can be “dehydrating.”
+Also, don’t forget that glass of water!
+Drink plenty of fluids as plane rides + traveling can be “dehydrating.”

 If you are planning to travel a long distance, consider your health insurance coverage.
 It could be a good idea to look into travel insurance that includes medical coverage.
 Ideally, you won’t need it.
 But in case of an emergency, you’ll be glad you have it.